EnkaNetwork/API-docs/api.md

 By attaching `?info` to the request, you are requesting only `playerInfo`.
 The main request always tries to get `avatarInfoList` as well; if you only need `playerInfo`, please use this endpoint - it will be much faster than getting the full data.

-In addition, this response will contain an `owner` object if:
+In addition, both responses will contain an `owner` object if:

 1. The user has an account on the site
 2. The user added their UID to the profile